vmware-archive/kubeless/docs/streaming-functions.md

   stream: my-kinesis-stream
 ```

-At this point you shall be able to publish record in to the stream either through Kubeless CLI or using AWS cli as below.
+At this point you shall be able to publish a record in to the stream either through Kubeless CLI or using AWS cli as below.

 ```console
 kubeless  trigger kinesis publish --aws-region us-west-2 --aws_access_key_id AKIDIDCB7NEGGD37HN5Q --aws_secret_access_key gBckl2wtMrY9aaR/OvzAOCaKg6wSkEZAsyXazXrx --partition-key "123" --stream my-kinesis-stream  --message "hello world"